scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 on relationship- and experience-based terms while males write about work, sports, and technology.
 (Note that ``'ll`` is the contracted form of "will.")

-NMF was then used to provide insights into the underlying topics that users chose to describe themselves.
+NMF was then used to provide insight into the underlying topics that users chose to use to describe themselves.
 Selecting the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
 For the self-summary essay, we chose 25 components, which resulted in a diverse, but manageable, set of topics.

 Several expected themes emerged.
 Many users chose to highlight personality traits, for example "humor" or "easy-going," while others focused on describing